 A district court "has discretion to increase the profit award above the net profits proven '[i]f the court shall find . . . the amount of the recovery . . . inadequate."
-Fifty-Six Hope Road Music, Ltd. v.
-A.V.E.L.A., Inc., 778 F.3d 1059, 1077 (9th Cir.
-2015) ("district court should award actual, proven profits unless the defendant infringer gained more from the infringement than the defendant's profits reflect").
-In addition, the court "ought to tread lightly . . . because granting an increase could easily transfigure an otherwise acceptable compensatory award into an impermissible punitive measure."
+Fifty-Six Hope Road Music, 778 F.3d at 1077 ("district court should award actual, proven profits unless the defendant infringer gained more from the infringement than the defendant's profits reflect").
+However, the court "ought to tread lightly . . . because granting an increase could easily transfigure an otherwise-acceptable compensatory award into an impermissible punitive measure."
 Id.
+See also Polo Fashions, Inc. v.
+Dick Bruhn, Inc., 793 F.2d 1132, 1135 (9th Cir.
+1986) (awarding receipts from at-cost sales when a profits calculation was inadequate to "take all the economic incentive out of trademark infringement," which is the purpose of 15 U.S.C. § 1117(a)).